 Now it’s your turn.

 You have to give this passion project your all.
-So, drop any other thing that consumes your time, people attached to those things too.
+So, drop any other thing that consumes your time, and the people attached to those things too.
 Let them know you won’t be available to them.
 Then pour all that time and energy into the passion project.

-If you live with your family, like I do, let your spouse, children, mother, father and siblings know.
+If you live with your family, as I do, let your spouse, children, mother, father and siblings know.
 They may not like it, but when they see your dedication, they will either help you or give you space.
 Both are necessary.

 Don’t be surprised if a few sit on the fence waiting for you to fail so they can remind you that they warned you.
 Such people are good fuel for your project.
 They keep you focused because you don’t want to look like a loser.
 Keep them close, but in darkness.

 Dedicate the next 365 calendar days to the conversion process; operation Thumbing the Passion Project file.
 This includes repackaging, marketing and actual selling of the product.

 Journal your progress every day while keeping your eyes on the level of outreach, expenses and income.
 And then add another year of committed work on top.

 Every morning after making this decision, seek ways to get the passion project accessible to your target customers.
 Don’t waste half of your day posting about it on social media.
 Focus on building the intricate details of how the project works.
 Then test every bit of it to see what works and what doesn’t.